senadev42/testTaskServer/Readme.md

 The Test Task API includes the following endpoints:

+##### User Authe Endpoints
-- `POST /api/users/register`: Registers a new user.
+POST /api/users/register: Registers a new user.
+This endpoint is not protected and can be accessed by anyone.
-- `POST /api/users/login`: Logs in a user.
+POST /api/users/login: Logs in a user.
+This endpoint is not protected and can be accessed by anyone.
-- `GET /api/users/profile`: Gets the user profile.
-- `PUT /api/users/profile`: Updates the user profile.
+GET /api/users/profile: Gets the user profile.
+This endpoint is protected and can only be accessed by authenticated users with a valid access token.
+PUT /api/users/profile: Updates the user profile.
+This endpoint is protected and can only be accessed by authenticated users with a valid access token.
+POST /api/users/logout: Logs out the user.
+This endpoint is protected and can only be accessed by authenticated users with a valid access token.

+##### Explore Endpoints
-- `POST /api/explore/search`: Searches for cities using the GeoDB Cities API.
+POST /api/explore/nearby-cities: Gets nearby cities using the GeoDB Cities API.
+This endpoint is protected and can only be accessed by authenticated users with a valid access token.
+POST /api/explore/country-data: Gets country data using the GeoDB Cities API.
+This endpoint is protected and can only be accessed by authenticated users with a valid access token.
+POST /api/explore/country-history: Gets the user's country search history.
+This endpoint is protected and can only be accessed by authenticated users with a valid access token.

 ## Authentication